Shaaali/identity-apps/docs/references/idp-settings/just-in-time-provisioning.md

 ::: tip
 You can configure JIT provisioning against an identity provider, but not against a service provider.
-Whenever you associate a connection (IdP) with an application (SP) for outbound authentication, if JIT provisioning is enabled for a particular IdP, the users from the external IdP will be provisioned into Asgardeo's internal user store.
+Whenever you associate a JIT enabled connection (IdP) with an application (SP) for outbound authentication, particular IdP, the users from the external IdP will be provisioned into Asgardeo's internal user store.
 :::